 3 MAROONDAH HIGHWAY, LILYDALE

-Our Accident and Emergency services are available 24 hours, 7 days a week.
-We always have a Vet on site, so if you have a pet emergency, we will be available to help.
+Our Accident and Emergency services are available till late, 7 days a week.
+We always have a Vet on staff during opening hours, so if you have a pet emergency, we will be available to help.

 We aim to provide the highest level of care to you and your pet.
 Our dedicated team of Vets and Nurses are highly trained to handle all emergency situations and are backed up by specialists in local referral centres if patients require urgent specialist intervention.